My blood is proof they exist: degree project

 6 x 9 ft, nylon eyelash, cotton chenille, hand-dyed wool silk blend, metallic Kyototex, opalescent slit film yarn

 An illuminated arrow points me in the direction of Gate 136.
 Dodging throngs of travelers, I take a left down a narrow hallway and the commotion of overlapping voices wanes.
 For a brief moment, as I watch a plane roll across the rain-slicked pavement and towards the gate, my vision blurs.
-I’m really doing this, I’m really going.
+I recall a photograph, given to my parents in 1995, depicting a nanny from the Kunming Children’s Welfare Institute holding me close to her face when I was six months old.
 Shrugging off the straps of my backpack, I sit, close my eyes, and wait.

 ~~~